kilmajster/keycloak-event-listener-slack/README.md

 Available values are `"true"` / `"false"`.

-- `SLACK_INCLUDE_ALL_EVENTS_EXCEPT` - comma-separated list of event types exceptions, all other will be forwarded to Slack
+- `SLACK_INCLUDE_ALL_EVENTS_EXCEPT` - comma-separated list of event types exceptions, all other will be forwarded to Slack.
+E.g. `"LOGIN, LOGIN_ERROR"`

 - `SLACK_INCLUDE_ALL_ERRORS` - for forwarding all possible error events.
 Available values are `"true"` / `"false"`.